DaveyRance/Micron/README.md

 sudo dfu-util -a 0 -D ~/CanBoot/out/canboot.bin --dfuse-address 0x08000000:force:mass-erase:leave -d 0483:df11

 if connected by USB then disconnect and remove the jumper.
-Check if there are 2 devices can be seen via CAN ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0
+Check if there are 2 devices can be seen via CAN.
+If not then check the wiring port used on Manta as there are 2 interfaces but only one is terminated by 120 resistor.

+~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0

 biqu@BTT-CB1:~/klipper$ ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0